Rari-Capital/nova/docs/spec.md

 ## External Assumptions

 - [Optimism's cross domain message passing system](https://community.optimism.io/docs/developers/bridging.html) does not contain any flaws that would allow third parties to tamper with or forge the origin of a message.

-- Relayers simulate the end to end proccess of executing a request and receiving the rewards before executing them so they do not lose funds attempting to execute malicious requests.

-- Relayers specify deadlines of less than 5 minutes when relaying via the execution manager so they do not lose funds attempting to execute a request after its tokens have been withdrawn.

-- Relayers are coordinating off-chain to ensure that multiple relayers don't lose funds trying to execute the same request.

-  - Relayers executing the same request **does not affect users**— only relayers who may end up double-executing a request which results in **only one relayer being paid.** This is considered a core assumption as without it, relaying could become risky and unappealing.

-  - Our initial implementation of the Nova protocol will use a team-controlled whitelist to ensure a group of trusted relayers are coordinated, but future iterations could use cryptoeconomic incentivies or leader election auctions to prevent coordination issues from occuring.